egvijayanand/dotnet-maui-templates/README.md

 And .NET 6 Preview 6 just got released last week.

+### For VS2022 users:

-To provide an integrated experience in VS2022, a VS extension has been developed to host these templates.
+To provide an integrated experience, a VS extension has been developed to host these templates.

-Extension is made available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=egvijayanand.maui-templates) and can also be installed from within Visual Studio itself (Extensions -> Manage Extensions / Alt + X + M)
+Extension is made available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=egvijayanand.maui-templates) and even more easier, can be installed from within Visual Studio itself (Extensions -> Manage Extensions / Alt + X + M).

 This has project template for both MAUI and MAUI Blazor project and it has been named as:

 * .NET MAUI App (Preview)
 * .NET MAUI Blazor App (Preview)

-And for Item templates, ContentPage in both XAML and C# and it has been named as:
+And Item template for ContentPage, in both XAML and C#, and has been named as:

 * Content Page (.NET MAUI)
 * Content Page (C#) (.NET MAUI)